lusob/PrimaryDiseaseDetector/README.md

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/lusob/PrimaryDiseaseDetector/blob/main/PrimaryDiseaseDetector.ipynb)

-This repository provides a TensorFlow-based pipeline for cancer classification using gene expression data from TCGA and MET500 datasets.
+This repository provides a TensorFlow-based pipeline for cancer primary disease classification using gene expression data from TCGA and MET500 datasets.

 ## Features

-- Downloads large datasets and phenotypes directly from Google Drive (if training is required).
+- Downloads and preprocess large datasets and phenotypes.
 - Supports training a new model or using an existing pretrained model.
 - Evaluates performance on the MET500 dataset using accuracy, classification reports, and confusion matrices.
 - Converts gene expression data into image-like inputs for convolutional neural networks (CNNs).
+- Grad-CAM Implementation: Generates heatmaps to highlight the most important genes or regions of image that contributed to the model’s predictions.

 ## Repository Structure